bryanhanson/roxut/README.md

 ## What is `roxut`?

-Much as 'roxygen2' allows one to document functions in the same file as the function itself, 'roxut'  allows one to write the unit tests in the same file as the function.
+Much as `roxygen2` allows one to document functions in the same file as the function itself, `roxut`  allows one to write the unit tests in the same file as the function.
 Once processed, the unit tests are moved to the appropriate directory.
-Currently supports 'testthat' and 'tinytest' frameworks.
-Relies on and extends the 'roxygen2' system.
+Currently supports `testthat` and `tinytest` frameworks.
+Relies on and extends the `roxygen2` system.

 ### Installing `roxut` from Github: